 Nurses are injured on the job more than any other occupation1

 When you suffer a work-related injury, it reduces your ability to provide the best possible patient care.
 As you know, repositioning patients in bed is a high-frequency, high-risk task.
 In fact, it’s the leading cause of nurse injury.2 The AirTAP System makes it easier for you to boost and turn your patients safely—reducing your risk of injury.
-START A FREE TRIAL
+START A TRIAL

 The AirTAP System uses air-assisted technology to significantly reduce the force required to boost patients.
 And unlike other safe patient handling devices, it’s always ready to use because it stays under the patient and fits seamlessly into your workflow at the bedside.